GriffindorJava/Ableron/README.md

 ## Configuration Options
 * `ableron.enabled`: Whether UI composition is enabled.
 Defaults to `true`
 * `ableron.requestTimeoutMillis`: Timeout for HTTP requests.
 Defaults to `5 seconds`
-* `ableron.fallbackResponseCacheExpirationTimeMillis`: Duration to cache HTTP responses in case neither `Cache-Control` nor `Expires` header is present.
+* `ableron.defaultResponseCacheDurationMillis`: Duration to cache HTTP responses in case neither `Cache-Control` nor `Expires` header is present.
 Defaults to `5 minutes`
 * `ableron.maxCacheSizeInBytes`: Maximum size in bytes the response cache may have.
 Defaults to `10 MB`

 ## Library Development